 History of Mission San Luis Obispo: 1796 to Today

-Governor Portola moved northward from San Diego in 1769, looking for the Monterey Bay.
+In 1769, Spanish Governor of California Gaspar Portola moved north from San Diego, looking for the Monterey Bay.
 His party found a small river and a coastal valley near the present location of San Luis Obispo Mission.
-There were many bears there, so they named the area La Canada de los Osos, Valley of the Bears.
+There were many bears there, so they named the area La Canada de Los Osos, Valley of the Bears.

 They killed several bears for food and shared the meat with the native people.
-Their generosity paid off and the natives were so friendly that Father Serra decided to establish a missionary outpost in the valley, half way between San Diego and Carmel.
-On September 1, 1772, he stopped there, picked a level spot and placed a large wooden cross.
+Their generosity paid off.
+The natives were so friendly that Father Serra decided to establish a missionary outpost in the valley, halfway between San Diego and Carmel.
+On September 1, 1772, Serra stopped there, picked a level spot and placed a large wooden cross.

 Early Years of Mission San Luis Obispo

 Father Serra left Father Jose Cavalier and two Mexican soldiers to begin the building at San Luis Obispo Mission.
-The soldiers killed many bears in the area and the natives were grateful, giving the Spaniards some food.
-In 1773, Father Palou arrived with food and live animals and the San Luis Obispo Mission began to grow.
+In 1773, Father Palou arrived with food and live animals, and the San Luis Obispo Mission began to grow.

-Not all... the natives were friendly, and three times during the first two years, the thatched roofs of San Luis Obispo Mission were set on fire by flaming arrows.
+Not all the natives were friendly.
+Three times during the first two years, flaming arrows set the thatched roofs of San Luis Obispo Mission on fire.

 San Luis Obispo Mission 1800-1820